mekh/api-benchmark/README.md

 The `TYPE` and `PROTO` parameters are required, the others are optional.

 # Observations
-Try adding the `createdAt` and `updatedAt` fields in the following files:
+Try adding the `createdAt` and `updatedAt` fields the UserRepository class.
-- `src/helpers/user-orm-query.helper.ts`
-- `src/helpers/user-raw-query.helper.ts`

 Then restart the service and run the tests.
 Notice how the requests per second (RPS) decrease just because of the additional fields being returned from the database.